 It is recommended to obtain permission for online read-aloud activities.
 There are a number of publishers and authors who are helping educators with temporary permissions.
 This School Library Journal COVID-19 Publisher Information Directory continues to be updated.
 The American Association of School Librarians' Knowledge Quest blog has also posted Distance Read-Alouds about this topic.

 Copyright for Distance Learning: Tips and Resources for Teachers and Administrators from copyrightandcreativity.org , a Internet Education Foundation website, has useful information and links.

 - A special fund allocation of $5.25 million has been added to the 2019-20 Common School Fund distribution.
 Chaired by State Treasurer Sarah Godlewski, the Board of Commissioners of Public Lands approved the special distribution to support families with the continuation of learning because of the ongoing public health emergency.
 Find updated amounts for each district on the DPI Common School Fund Distribution web page.

 - Library Media Specialists are encouraged to allocate Common School Funds to allowable online resources, such as eBooks, audiobooks, and research databases.
-Payments are scheduled to be issued to districts on April 27, 2020.
+Payments were issued to districts on April 27, 2020.